Recipe by Judy Wattenbarger

 This recipe is excellent.
 It presents beautifully.
 I did alter the frosting just a tad.
 Instead of the food coloring, I used the cherry juice and some very finely diced marashino cherries.
 It gave the frosting a very nice pink tint and the little chunks of cherry gave the frosting a little variety in texture.
 I also made this recipe into cupcakes and you do have to be careful not to overbake it.
 It can dry out.
 All in all, this is as close to my grandmothers recipe that I have found.

 This is really good. my cake came out moist and yummy. thanks for a great recipe

 Very light and refreshing.
 Delicious and looks great too!

 My Maraschino Cherry cake came out very dry & crumbly.
-What could I be doing wrong ??

 The cake was very heavy.
 My family of five didn't care for it.
 I wouldn't make this cake again,

 This cake was just alright.
 Not quite as light as I had expected, but my toddlers gobbled it up just the same.
 Next time, I'll make it without frosting - it adds way too much sweetness to an already sweet cake.